Frequently Asked Questions (FAQs) about Vice Presidential Records

 Fax: (202) 357-5941

 The United States Copyright Law (P.L.
 94-553) provides statutory protection for the authors or producers of original works.
 The copyright law gives the author and his or her heirs the sole right of publication for the term of the copyright.
 The use of copyrighted material requires the permission of the holder of the copyright.
-Permission to reproduce copyrighted materials contained in the audiovisual or textual holdings of the Presidential Materials Division must be obtained from the copyright holder.
+Permission to reproduce copyrighted materials contained in the audiovisual or textual holdings of the Archival Operations Division must be obtained from the copyright holder.

 Under certain circumstances, the copyright law allows “fair use" of copyrighted materials without the permission of the copyright holder.
 Fair use encompasses scholarship and research, although the extent of such use is bounded by limitations.